-Musgrave Minerals Ltd ("Musgrave" or "the Company") (ASX: MGV) is pleased to announce the receipt of assay results for a further nine drill holes from the current 4,000m reverse circulation ("RC") drilling program at the Break of Day and Lena gold prospects on the Cue Project in the Murchison region of Western Australia (Figure 1).
-The Cue Project is a joint venture with Silver Lake Resources (ASX: SLR) where Musgrave holds a 60% interest and has elected to increase its interest to 80%.
+Musgrave Minerals Ltd ("Musgrave" or "the Company") (ASX: MGV) is pleased to announce the receipt of assay results for a further 14 drill holes from the Lena gold prospect in the recently completed phase one reverse circulation ("RC") drilling program on the Cue Project in the Murchison region of Western Australia (Figure 1).
+The Cue Project is a joint venture with Silver Lake Resources where Musgrave holds a 60% interest and has elected to increase its interest to 80%.